 Becoming a local Councillor is an extremely rewarding experience.
 It gives you the opportunity to get involved in, and support, your local community whilst having a real say in its future.
 You will be joining a great team of local people who are driven by a desire to make a difference and deliver the best possible local services.

 Councillors play an important leadership role in our communities.
 We need passionate, motivated, community-minded local Conservatives to come forward to represent their area.
 Perhaps you are already involved in a local community or voluntary organisation and want to take the next step or you have an interest in local politics that you want to pursue.
-If you are motivated by wanting to improve your community for the better and being a voice for your neighbours, then become a local councillor!
+If you are motivated by wanting to improve your community for the better and being a voice for your neighbours, then become a Councillor!

-We welcome applications from people from all walks of life with lots of experience or none.
+We welcome applications from people from all walks of life, with lots of experience or none.

 In North Oxfordshire we have two tiers of local Government:

 Oxfordshire County Council: Oxfordshire County Council is responsible for adult and children’s social care services, education and cultural services including libraries and museums, highways maintenance and public transport and regional and strategic infrastructure and planning (amongst other things!)

 Elections to Oxfordshire County Council happen once every four years with the next scheduled elections in May 2025.